-Just like anything, there are some things that aren’t really explained until you experience it firsthand and Oktoberfest is no different.
+Just like anything, there are some things that can’t be explained until you experience it firsthand.
+Oktoberfest is no different.
 Here are 9 random things I learned from Oktoberfest.

 When you prost (toast, cheers, etc.) each other, you must look into each others eyes and clank your mug with the bottom of it.
 If you do not look into each others eyes you will have seven years of bad sex.
 The Germans swear this is true.
 The clanking of the glass goes for all occasions by the way.
 The reason is so you have a smaller chance of breaking your glass, which is very smart of them.

 Beer wenches – just kidding – servers walk around with little mini shot bottles for sale.
 Most of them are similar sweetened little liquor shots.
 If you take one of these, you must untwist the cap and place it on your nose while you take the shot.
 I have no idea why we do this other than it’s hilarious every time and I suppose it’s tradition.

 3. The infamous Pee Wall.